 After that, I went to New England, where nobody eats boiled peanuts (except me).
 After 26 very snowy winters there, I headed back to the South.

-I now live in Asheville, North Carolina, with my husband and two dogs.
+I now live in Asheville, North Carolina, with my two dogs.
 I have one grown son.

 I love being a writer.
 I get to sit at my desk and pour my memories of my Southern childhood into my stories.
 Sometimes my characters eat boiled peanuts.
 Sometimes they go to the Smoky Mountains.
 Maybe they see kudzu vines covering up barns or listen to church music on the radio inside their trailers.
 They might catch crawfish in an icy cold stream or eat pickled okra from a jar.
 My stories have pieces of me in them – all mixed in with the made-up parts.
 That’s what writers do – mix in the real stuff with the made-up stuff.
 And they can wear their pajamas all day long if they want to.
 What could be better than that?